TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 ## Freely Usable Radio Frequencies

-Fortunately, picking a *legal frequency* for *DIY data transmission* is not hard, though: only a few frequency bands exist that are *free to use* and *do not require licenses* for the purpose of digital data transmission:
+Fortunately, picking a *legal frequency* for *DIY data transmission* is not hard:

+Only few frequency bands exist that are *free to use* and *do not require a license* to transmit digital data:

 | Type | Frequency | Remarks |
 | --- | --- | --- |